CARF Accredidation: What You Need to Know About Rehabs

 - What are my available choices regarding grooming, rooms, recreational facilities, meals, etc.?

-Other Considerations to Selecting a Treatment Facility
+Other Considerations to Selecting an Addiction Treatment Facility

-Other issues to consider are how stable the treatment facility is, its management and care philosophy, its ability to perform according to the philosophy, its willingness and ability to customize treatment plans to the individual client, and its reputation with current clients.
-Check online to learn about the treatment facility’s health inspection results, information about quality, and customer comments about the treatment facility that are available through your health department.
+Other issues to consider are how stable the treatment facility is, its management and care philosophy, its ability to perform according to the philosophy, its willingness and ability to customize treatment plans to the individual client and its reputation with current clients.
+Check online to learn about the treatment facility’s health inspection results, information about quality and customer comments about the treatment facility that are available through your health department.

 If available, try sampling the treatment facility’s services.
-Many residential addiction treatment facilities have guest quarters, or have programs where you can receive overviews of services provided.
+Many residential addiction treatment facilities have guest quarters or have programs where you can receive overviews of services provided.
 This may prove invaluable to potential clients and their families before making a long-term commitment.

-Bottom line: when it comes to choosing the right addiction treatment facility, accreditation matters – a great deal.
+When it comes to choosing the right addiction treatment facility, accreditation matters – a great deal.
 Treatment facilities that carry accreditation have demonstrated an ongoing commitment to continuing improvement in the highest quality standards – and to focusing on customer satisfaction.
 While there are no guarantees that treatment will be successful for everyone, the fact that the organization adheres to internationally-accepted quality standards is a sign that clients can expect the very best in professional care and a commitment to helping clients achieve the hoped-for outcome: recovery.